viam-modules/onnx-cpu/README.md

 ### Configure a vision service

+The module allows you deploy an ONNX ML model with the ML model service it provides.
+Viam's vision service allows you to make use of the deployed detection or classification model.

 Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com/).
 Click on the **Services** subtab and click **Create service**.
 Select the `vision` type, then select the `mlmodel` model.